 The Orthodox confuse the Protestant doctrine of predestination with Islamic fatalism.
 But the Bible teaches both the absolute sovereignty of God and the full responsibility of man, since God’s decrees also take into account the free actions of secondary causes.
 The Orthodox mistakenly believe that the doctrine of predestination is monothelitism (the heresy that Christ had only his divine will but no human will).
 The idea that predestination short-circuits the human will is misplaced.

 This paragraph is, frankly, incoherent.
-We Orthodox ourselves believe in “both the absolute sovereignty of God and the full responsibility of man;” it is by human will that both sin and repentance occur, and only by the grace of God does that latter mean even anything at all.
-We understand God knows exactly how everything is going to be, from which step I next trip over, to which deed of mercy I next commit or which sin, to whether I will repent or not of my sins.
-Our prayers are continually full of petitions to help us to become more perfect like God our Father in heaven.
-It is certainly the case that we object to an extreme predestination, like the fatalism of Islam, in which man’s will plays no part in his salvation at all.
-One must, after all, choose to repent and choose to be saved by a merciful God.
-In the rough seas of life, swimming away from the Divine Hand outstretched to you is arrogant, foolish, and self-destructive.
-Monothelitism belongs properly to discussions of Christology, not theological anthropology, so its introduction here is distracting and irrelevant.
+The Orthodox believe in “both the absolute sovereignty of God and the full responsibility of man;” it is by human will that both sin and repentance occur, and only by the grace of God does that latter mean even anything at all.
+Orthodoxy believes that God knows exactly how everything is going to be, from which step one next trips over, to which deed of mercy one next commits or which sin, to whether one will repent or not of any sin.
+Orthodox hymns and prayers are full of petitions to help one to become more perfect.
+It is certainly the case that Orthodox object to an extreme predestination, like that ascribed to the “fatalism” of Islam, in which man’s will plays no part in his salvation at all.
+One must choose to repent and choose to be saved by a merciful God.
+In the rough seas of life, swimming away from the outstretched Divine Hand is self-destructive.
+Monothelitism belongs properly to discussions of Christology, not theological anthropology, so its introduction here is irrelevant.
 I have no idea what “predestination short-circuits the human will” is intended to mean.
 I could very well guess, but it rather looks to me as though something has fallen out of the text here.